-- nurses from starting a competing home health care business
+- Nurses from starting a competing home health care business

-- pharmaceutical sales representatives from going to work for a competitor
+- Pharmaceutical sales representatives from going to work for a competitor

-- a veterinarian from opening up a competing animal hospital
+- A veterinarian from opening up a competing animal hospital

-- dentists from opening up a competing dental practice
+- Dentists from opening up a competing dental practice

-- pediatricians from going to work for a competing pediatric practice
+- Pediatricians from going to work for a competing pediatric practice

 What Are the Legalities of Non-Compete Agreements

-Non-compete agreements are governed by state law.
-This means that the terms of a non-compete agreement can vary depending on which state you practice.
+State law governs the non-compete agreements.
+It means that the terms of a non-compete agreement can vary depending on which state you practice.
 For example, some states require that non-competes be in writing, while others do not.